Authoritarian Parenting Style

 The result of Authoritarian Parenting Style

-The essence the adult personality formed by authoritarian parenting—often marked by fear, rigidity, self-doubt, or repressed emotion is called Baddha - The Bound Ego.
+The essence the adult personality formed by authoritarian parenting—often marked by fear, rigidity, self-doubt, or repressed emotion is called Toshaka - The People Pleaser.
 This person may appear obedient, high-achieving, or externally disciplined—but internally, their sense of self (ahankara) is constricted by fear, judgment, and conditional worth.

 VEDIC PSYCHOLOGY PERSPECTIVE